 Absolutely!
 The Guild encourages parents to visit.
-Parents, school district administrators, representatives of state agencies and other interested parties are invited to schedule a visit.
-Although tours are given at all times, the admissions process officially begins when The Guild receives a referral from a funding source, which may be a local school district, a state agency or parents.
+Parents, school district administrators, representatives of state organizations and other interested parties are invited to schedule a visit.
+Although tours are given at all times, the admissions process officially begins when The Guild receives a referral from a funding source, which may be a local school district, a state organization or parents.

 Does The Guild have immediate openings?

 The answer to this question varies.
 Most Guild students graduate on their 22nd birthdays, which occur throughout the year.
 Each time a student graduates, a new opening is created.
 Parents seeking a placement for their child should contact The Guild to discuss potential openings.

 After a student’s eligibility for enrollment is determined, discussion begins about potential start dates.
 The Guild offers the earliest start date available to parents and funding sources.
 If there is not an immediate opening, discussions are held about upcoming vacancies.
 Parents have the option to commit to an upcoming vacancy.
 When that commitment is made, the student is on The Guild’s waiting list until he or she enrolls.
 The Guild receives referrals throughout the year, so it cannot hold a vacancy without a commitment to enroll.